moshe-kabala/jst/readme.md

 1. Improve parser tests
 2. Improve indexer (enable to set a value by index)
 3. Adding Error code
-4. Adding more tests for json, array and value macros
+4. Serialize and Deserialize
+5. macro for destructuring object and array
-5. Adding json-schema validator
+6. Adding json-schema validator

 # Licence